ruthlee/NYT_Analysis/talk_notes/machine_learning_9_16.md

 - Recent work: get computers to learn like babies
     - learn authentically, through random experimentation and varied sensory inputs
 - **Moravec's paradox**: easy to make computers exhibit adult-level performance on tests or checkers.
 Difficult/impossible to give a computer the perception/mobility skills of a one-year-old.
+    - machines can't even tell where a phone is if it's behind your back and you move.

+### Kitten carousel
+- kittens born in darkness
+    - one can't move
+    - one is strapped to harness around a carousel
+    - after a while, turn on the lights and expose them to the same visual data
+    - remove kittens and perform intelligence tests
+- kitten who can move around and explore is smarter
+    - so the machines are like the kitten who can't move

+### His research: Self Supervised Learning
+- Machines use themselves and environments to learn
+- Perception emerges from learning
+- Learning from unlabeled video
+- Train a neural net to estimate correspondance of colors when things move
+    - input frame is greyscale, need to predict color from reference frame.
+    - Copy and paste a color from a reference frame to the input frame
+- Similarity matrix $A_{ij}$